PRIMA OUTDOOR – SLEEPING BAGS FROM GENUINE CZECH PRODUCER

 The second question is how many layers of fiber (100g/m2) sleeping bag should have in 40 °C below zero.
 Our “five-layers” standard sleeping bags PRIMA EXTREM and PRIMA EXTREM 3D reliably warmed until 20 degrees below zero.
 After that, man tired after daylong travel with heavy sledges, worn in one layer of Power stretch started to feel cold.

-For me, it was important to know that synthetic fibers insulate did very good in enormous frost and that in immense humidity they are practically irreplaceable.
+For me, it was important to know that synthetic fiber insulation did very good in enormous frost and that in immense humidity they are practically irreplaceable.
 For me the last question is their lifelong that I will be able to consider seriously after my return from Greenland (after four months).
 During the first test PRIMA did very well.
-In this article I did not covered with another used components of sleeping bags, e.g. YKK zips or outer material Tactel because I take them within this category as commonplace.
+In this article I did not cover with another used components of sleeping bags, e.g. YKK zips or outer material Tactel because I take them within this category as commonplace.
 I would hate this article to end up as some attack against feather and feather equipment.
 It was just evaluation of used insulating materials behavior in concrete conditions of arctic cold.

 Rožnov pod Radhoštěm